-3.4 Domain-specific logics and certified linking

-A key first step toward making certified software practical is to show it is possible to carry out end-to-end certification of a complete software system.
+Domain-specific logics and certified linking.
+A key first step toward making certified software practical is to show it is possible to carry out endto-end certification of a complete software system.
 Large software systems, especially low-level system software, use many different language features and span many different abstraction levels.
-For example, the Yale FLINT group's (http://flint.cs.yale.edu) ongoing project [8] to verify a simplified OS kernel exposes such challenges.
+For example, the Yale FLINT group's (http://flint.cs.yale.edu) ongoing project8 to verify a simplified OS kernel exposes such challenges.
 In it, the kernel includes a simple bootloader, kernel-level threads and a thread scheduler, synchronization primitives, hardware interrupt handlers, and a simplified keyboard driver.
-Although it has only 1,300 lines of x86 assembly code, it uses such features as dynamic code loading, thread scheduling, context switching, concurrency, hardware interrupts, device drivers, and I/O. How would a programmer use machinecheckable proofs to verify the safety or correctness properties of such a system?
+Although it has only 1,300 lines of x86 assembly code, it uses dynamic code loading, thread scheduling, context switching, concurrency, hardware interrupts, device drivers, and I/O. How would a programmer use machine-checkable proofs to verify the safety or correctness properties of such a system?

-Verifying the whole system in a single program-logic or type system is impractical because, as in Figure 2(a), such a verification system would have to consider all possible interactions among these features, including dynamic code loading, concurrency, hardware interrupts, thread scheduling, context switching, and embedded code pointers, many at different abstraction levels.
+Verifying the whole system in a single program-logic or type system is impractical because, as in Figure 2a, such a verification system would have to consider all possible interactions among these features, including dynamic code loading, concurrency, hardware interrupts, thread scheduling, context switching, and embedded code pointers, many at different abstraction levels.
 The resulting logic, if it exists, would be highly complex and difficult to use.
 Fortunately, software developers seem to never use all features simultaneously.
-Instead, they use only a limited combination of features-at a certain abstraction level-in individual program modules.
-It would be much simpler to design and use specialized "domain-specific" logics (DSL) to verify individual program modules, as in Figure 2(b).
+Instead, they use only a limited combination of features-at a particular abstraction level-in individual program modules.
+It would be much simpler to design and use specialized "domain-specific" logics (DSL) to verify individual program modules, as in Figure 2b.
 For example, for the simplified OS kernel, dynamic code loading is used only in the OS boot loader, and interrupts are always turned off during context switching; embedded code pointers are not needed if context switching can be implemented as a stack-based control abstraction.

 To allow interactions of modules and build a complete certified software system, programmers must also support interoperability of different logics.
-In 2007 my colleagues and I developed a new open framework for CAP, or OCAP [7], to support verification using specialized program logics and for certified linking of lowlevel heterogeneous components.
-OCAP lays a set of Hoare-style inference rules over the raw operational semantics of a machine language (see Figure 3), and the soundness of these rules is proved in a mechanized metalogic so it is not in the TCB.OCAP uses an extensible and heterogeneous program-specification language based on the higher-order logic provided by Coq.
+In 2007, my colleagues and I developed a new open framework for CAP, or OCAP,9 to support verification using specialized program logics and for certified linking of low-level heterogeneous components.
+OCAP lays a set of Hoare-style inference rules over the raw operational semantics of a machine language (see Figure 3), and the soundness of these rules is proved in a mechanized metalogic so it is not in the TCB.
+OCAP uses an extensible and heterogeneous program-specification language based on the higher-order logic provided by Coq.
 OCAP rules are expressive enough to embed most existing verification systems for low-level code.
 OCAP assertions can be used to specify invariants enforced in most type systems and program logics (such as memory safety, well-formedness of stacks, and noninterference between concurrent threads).
-The soundness of OCAP ensures that these invariants are maintained when foreign systems are embedded in the framework.
+The soundness of OCAP ensures these invariants are maintained when foreign systems are embedded in the framework.

-To embed a specialized verification system $\mathcal{L}$ , OCAP developers first define an interpretation $[\![ \ ]\!]{\mathcal{L}}$ that maps specifications in $\mathcal{L}$ into OCAP assertions; then they prove system-specific rules/axioms as lemmas based on the interpretation and OCAP rules.
+To embed a specialized verification system \mathcal{L} , OCAP developers must first define an interpretation [[]]{\mathcal{L}} that maps specifications in \mathcal{L} into OCAP assertions; they then prove systemspecific rules/axioms as lemmas based on the interpretation and OCAP rules.
 Proofs constructed in each system can be incorporated as OCAP proofs and linked to compose the complete proof.

-There are still many open issues on the design of OCAP: For example, to reason about information-flow properties, OCAP must provide a semantic-preserving interpretation of high-order types (in an operational setting).
-And to support liveness properties, OCAP must support temporal reasoning of program traces.
+There are still many open issues concerning OCAP design: For example, to reason about information-flow properties, it must provide a semantic-preserving interpretation of highorder types (in an operational setting).
+And to support liveness properties, it must support temporal reasoning of program traces.